opentaproject/info/source/admin/author/exercise_xml.rst

       example variables for multiple symbolic questions.
   * - ``<figure>``
     - ``size`` [string]
          optional size specification.
-Choices are
-         small*, *medium* or *large*.
+Choices are small*, *medium* or *large*.
-    - Image figure.
-Specify filename of image file that has been added to the exercise folder or uploaded via the assets browser in "XML & Assets" when editing an exercise.
+    - A figure (usually an image) that aids in explaining the question.
+Specify the filename of image that was added to the exercise folder, or uploaded via the assets browser in ``XML & Assets`` when editing the exercise.